skafdkjd/robotic-arm-control/README.md

 4. Potentiometers
 5. Jumper wires
 6. Power supply for servos
-7. Breadboard (optional)
+7. Breadboard (optional,but recommended)
-8. Underwater housing for electronics (if needed)
+8. waterproof measurements on the servos

 ## Software Requirements